ApexAI/ROS2_clion_style/README.md

 In CLion go to *File - Settings Repository* and add this repository as *Upstream URL*.
 Afterwards click *Merge* or *Overwrite Local*.

-# Contributing

-## Adding Icons

-The existing icons in this repository were made with http://www.xiconeditor.com/.

-The color of the text is (0/39/255) RGB.
-As CLion only supports PNG icons the created icon needs to be converted from `.ico` to `.png`. https://convertico.com/ico-to-png/ worked for this task.